tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > if disabled, he must be supported *in keeping with the value* that he is unable to realize; he is a communal responsibility.
 > This is important not only for those who are incapable of contributing equivalent values,
 > but also for the others who, being assured of a livelihood, will have the strength to cultivate themselves,
-> to live their own lives, that is, to give u p their dependence upon limiting forms.
+> to live their own lives, that is, to give up their dependence upon limiting forms.
 > The entire community would thus benefit.
 (p.
 267)

+> Why do we not outlaw all arms making and destroy all weapons now existing in our "civilized" society?
+> With weapons outlawed, it would be far less easy for men to kill each other.
+> But in our society so many make their fortunes or live by these barbaric instruments.
+> Again it is *particular interest* that sustains war.
+(p.
+268)

+> In politics it is not enough to work toward internally equivalent relationships, we must above all
+> achieve equivalent relationships of international order.
+> In art, Neo-Plastic demonstrates this necessity most exactly.
+> Through intersecting lines, the mutual relationships destroy each plane's separateness so that all unite completely.
+(p.
+268)

 > Just as art itself has slowly created a new plastic expression of more real equilibrium,
 > life itself will slowly create this equilibrium in a new social and economic organization.